tusharf5/tusharsharma.dev/content/posts/2019-03-29/index.md

 ---
-title: 'Array Operations and Gotchas in MongoDB'
+title: 'MongoDB - Update And Query Operators for Arrays'
 category: 'MongoDB'
-uid: 'array-operations-and-gotchas-in-mongo-db'
+uid: 'mongo-db-update-and-query-operators-for-arrays'
 draft: false
 tags:
   - positional operator
   - database
   - MongoDB
   - mongoose
-excerpt: 'I find querying and updating nested arrays in MongoDB documents the most tricky operations.'
+excerpt: 'Querying and updating arrays in mongoDb can be tricky. mongoDB has a rich set of very useful array operators.
+Since arrays play an important role when designing the database schema, in this post I will explain how to and when to use array operators in mongoDB with examples.'
 ---

 ![Querying and Updating Nested Arrays in MongoDB](./mongo.png)

-I love and prefer working with NoSQL databases and MongoDB happens to be my favourite.
-This weekend I decided to write about updating array type of fields in MongoDB documents.
+I've worked with mongoDB for 3 years now.
+Built several monoliths, microservices, serverless applications with different use cases using mongoDB.
+It is fast, scalable, dynamic and developer friendly.
+One of my favourite **mongoDB** feature is that it stores data as documents in BSON (JSON in binary) because of which we can store array fields inside a document unlike a SQL based database where we would have to create another table for it.

 Let's suppose we have the following data in our MongoDB **posts** collection stored in a very naive way (for simplicity).
-Each `post` document has a **title**, **author** and a **comments** array field.
-Each element of the `comments` array represents a user with some basic information like **country**, **name**, **isGuest**, and **country**.
+Each **post** document has a `title`, `author` and a `comments` array field.
+Each element of the `comments` array represents a user with some basic information like `country`, `name`, `isGuest`, and `country`.

 ```js
 [